fooltowise/NeroNotes/Nero's Notes/CSU Annual Meeting 2021 Transcript.md

 Lawrence Cunningham

 At least it's not the simplest in the -- the simplest corp website in the world.
-That distinction belongs to Berkshire Hathaway.
+That distinction belongs to [[Berkshire Hathaway]].

 Well, slightly more seriously, here's a question.
 I promised earlier that we'd have a question about Constellation's name recognition and so on in our conversation with Jeff Bender about the recognition of Harris across Québec.
 This question is about recognition of Constellation in the United States.